monofuel/Typos/README.md

-# You can use this nim template to jump start your nim library or project.
+# Typos

+An AI text editor using silky.

-This template includes:
+This project includes:
 * MIT licence
 * src directory and a private common.nim
 * test directory